My dog has just been diagnosed with an inner ear infection. What is this?

 Treatment of the underlying infection is very important, and your veterinarian will prescribe the appropriate medications.
 Medications will be administered directly in the ear and orally.
-Antibiotics will be used for a bacterial infection.
-If the infection is fungal in nature, an anti-fungal medication will be prescribed.
+Antibiotics (such as amoxicillin-clavulanate, enrofloxacin, clindamycin, or cefpodoxime) will be used for a bacterial infection for 6-8 weeks minimum.
+If the infection is fungal in nature, an anti-fungal medication (most often itraconazole) will be prescribed.
 Whatever medications are chosen, it is critical that they be given precisely as prescribed.

-Dogs with otitis interna occasionally require surgery if they have relapses, they do not respond to medical management or if they deteriorate in spite of treatment.
-Surgery is reserved for dogs with fluid build-up in the middle ear, an infection of the bone surrounding the ear (called osteomyelitis), or a mass (benign or malignant) that arises from the middle ear or the eustachian tube.
+Dogs with otitis interna occasionally require surgery if they have relapses, they do not respond to medical management, or if they deteriorate in spite of treatment.
+Surgery is reserved for dogs with fluid build-up in the middle ear, an infection of the bone surrounding the ear (called osteomyelitis), or a mass (benign or malignant tumor) that arises from the middle ear or the eustachian tube (the tube leading from the middle ear to the back of the mouth).
 Surgery may be performed to drain the middle ear cavity or, in severe cases of middle and inner ear infection, the entire external ear canal may also be removed.
+For more information on this surgery, see handout “Total Ear Canal Ablation and Bulla Osteotomy (TECA-BO)”.
 The severity of the nervous system signs associated with otitis interna does not determine the need for surgery.

 Are there any potential complications or long-term effects of otitis interna?

 A severe inner ear infection can actually spread to the part of the brain that controls your dog’s breathing and heart rate, although this is quite rare.